UW-WMW/QSYS-Launcher/README.md

 ## Project Goals:

-In addition to the functions of the well-known [QSC-QSYS Launcher](https://github.com/mckay115/QSC-QSYS-Launcher), it has the following features
+In addition to the functions of the well-known [QSC-QSYS Launcher](https://github.com/mckay115/QSC-QSYS-Launcher), it has the following features:

 - it shows not only the Designer versions from "PROGRAMFILES", but also from "PROGRAMFILES(x86)" (32 bit versions below V.6.0)